anderslatif/Kea_IT-Arkitektur_Agil_Udvikling_2024_Spring/00._Course_Material/01._Assignments/01._Introduction/install_tools.md

 ### All students

-Create an Azure for Students account
+Create an Azure for Students account (Remember to use your KEA-mail)

 https://azure.microsoft.com/en-us/free/students/